There are plenty of VPNs for Android out there but choosing the best Android VPN is harder than you might think.

-The best that the VPN can do is collect a list of malicious websites and possibly prevent you from accessing one of them if it finds itself on that list.
+The best that the VPN can do is collect a list of malicious websites and possibly prevent you from accessing them.
+Not all VPNs offer this.

 3) Allow access to the dark web

 Choosing any VPN app is difficult regardless of the device you use, but choosing a VPN on Android is even harder because there are so many in the Google Play store to choose from.

 In our tests, we found ExpressVPN to offer the best combination of features and simplicity.
 It doesn't bombard you with options making it suitable if you're a beginner but it also has strong privacy protection keeping you secure regardless of your skill level, providing a better user experience.

-Couple that with being able to unblock most TV streaming services and it's the all-round best VPN app for Android.
+Couple that with being able to unblock most TV streaming services and it's the all-round best Android VPNs.

-You really can't go wrong no matter which app you end up choosing because they're all great services for Android devices.
+You really can't go wrong no matter which app you end up choosing because they're all great services for all Android users.